 Best Apps to Learn Spanish: 16 More Options

 Still not satisfied?
-Here are more of the best apps to learn Spanish that you can download so you can practice Spanish on the go!
+Here are more of the best free Spanish apps for learning that you can download so you can practice Spanish on the go!

 1. Google Translate

-You read that right – the best free app to learn Spanish is none other than Google Translate.
+You read that right – the best app for learning Spanish is none other than Google Translate.
 All you have to do is plug in what you want to say, and you can find the correct Spanish words for it.
 There’s a conversation mode that will allow you to talk to other Spanish speakers, transcribe menus and signs, and much more, too.

 Without a doubt, Duolingo is a top contender for the best app to learn Spanish for beginners.
 This app has game-like lessons and fun characters to help you build a strong foundation in the language.
 Not only that, but you can track your progress and set individualized goals – and there’s even a kid-friendly version, too!